notmugi/ooberbot/README.md

 Currently, the bot is very barebones and will only reply to whatever message it sees, without any rate limiting or anything of that sort.

-If you'd like to include your own video file, image, text file, gif, audio file, or any other file, for when the bot's history is reset, place it in ~/.config/ooberbot/vids and open `config.yaml`.
-Find the line **"video_file_name"** and specify the filename there.
-It supports whatever discord will embed.
-Images, audio, text files, videos, gifs, etc.  This behavior is disabled entirely through the included `config.yaml` file.

 ### Commands:
 - You may pause the bots interactions with `/pause`
 - you may resume them again with `/resume`